Giro Ledge Mips Review

 The features, weight, design, and added protective features influence the user experience and how enjoyable a helmet is to use on the mountain.
 We used all the features, weighed, and rode in each helmet to assess its usability.
 The Ledge takes a minimalist approach to provide an enjoyable and fully functional ski helmet.

-The Ledge is a bit bulkier and heavier than in-mold constructed helmets, weighing in at 21.3 pounds; it is more noticeable over the course of a riding day.
-It is heavy and bulky to be a great cross-over helmet for backcountry use.
+The Ledge is a bit bulkier and heavier than in-mold constructed helmets.
+Weighing in at 21.8 ounces, it is more noticeable over the course of a riding day.
+It is a bit too heavy and bulky to be a great cross-over helmet for backcountry use.

 Should You Buy the Giro Ledge MIPS?